 "Happy Birthday, son."

-"You better get ready for bed, son," John told him later.
+"You better get ready for bed, son," Paul told him later.

 Jack and the pup scampered down the hall.
 They crawled into bed together and fell fast asleep dreaming of horn-toads and chasing rabbits.